santosh-ksharma/datawarehouse/README.md

 The base path of api resources points to cloud run where the application is deployed.

 Schema.sql defines the database structure.
-SQL structure has been followed here.
+SQL  has been adopted here since the inbound data is structured .
+Also, it will be easier to hook up with BI tools to perform analytics as the fields can be marked as dimension or facts based on need.
 (It could have been done using NOSql as well).
-One reason for adopting sql is that the inbound we can embded it with a BI tool to have analytics.
 Fields are available as columns and can be easily extracted in queries.

 Initial data has not been imported since the understanding is that the initial load will be done using the upload api resources for products and inventories.